 After completing the review process, donor candidates undergo a series of tests to make sure they are in good medical health.
 This includes a physical exam by a RMACT physician or physician assistant as well as laboratory and genetic testing.

-Recipient couples will also have a psychological consultation with Lisa Tuttle, PhD, to discuss their decision to use this particular identified donor and the short- and long-term psychosocial issues related to this decision.
+Recipient couples will also have a psychological consultation to discuss their decision to use this particular identified donor and the short- and long-term psychosocial issues related to this decision.